 Ever since I began blogging, I feel like I’m living two separate lives:

-The one where I’m an ordinary woman with disability, raising three kids, who enjoys writing and reading.
+The one where I’m an ordinary woman with a disability (blind); am raising three kids; and who enjoys writing and reading.

 The other is where I meet new people every day, discuss my book, my life, things I enjoyed reading, and participate in other people’s conversations.